CocoaPods/blog.cocoapods.org/README.md

 ---
 ```

 Use Jekyll's `post_url` function to link to other posts, as this provides build-time validation of links.
+The function takes the full post filename minus the extension.
 If a link repeats several times throughout the post, use [reference-style links](https://www.markdownguide.org/basic-syntax/#reference-style-links).
 Example of using both:
 ```markdown
 CDN support was first introduced in the [1.7 release][1.7] and was finalized in [1.7.2].